KasraNadri/Python-Practice-Projects/Coffee Machine (Console)/ReadMe.txt

-This is relatively simple console application modeling a coffee machine.
+This is a relatively simple console application modeling a coffee machine.